 The dtype of the dataset can be accessed via <dset>.dtype as per normal.
-As empty datasets cannot be sliced, some methods of datasets such as read_direct will raise an exception if used on a empty dataset.
+As empty datasets cannot be sliced, some methods of datasets such as read\direct will raise a TypeError exception if used on a empty dataset.

-class Dataset (identifier)
+class h5py.Dataset (identifier)

-Dataset objects are typically created via Group.create_dataset(), or by retrieving existing datasets from a file.
+Dataset objects are typically created via Group.create\dataset(), or by retrieving existing datasets from a file.
 Call this constructor to create a new Dataset bound to an existing DatasetID identifier.